NielsTalens/dear-non-it-people/_posts/2021-09-06-be-be-aware-of-the-innovation-is-key-trap.md

 layout: post
 author: sal
 image: assets/images/innovation-trap/trap.jpeg
 description: This article is about the difference between technical and business innovation.
-We often focus on tecnical innovation while we, from an IT perspective, need to serve business innovation and thus understand the WHY first.
+We often focus on tecnical innovation while we, from an IT perspective, need to serve business innovation and first understand the WHY.
 categories:
 - technical practices simplyfied
 - innovation